 Defense Operations Blog

-Lockheed Martin Mission Systems and Training, Orlando, Fla., is being awarded a $20,560,000 contract modification for procurement of one C-130J weapon system trainer device for Air Mobility Command.
+Northrop Grumman Systems Corp., Rolling Meadows, Ill., is being awarded a $159,955,980 firm-fixed-price contract modification to procure hardware and support for the Large Aircraft Infrared Countermeasures System.
+Contract involves Foreign Military Sales.
 The contracting activity is the Air Force Life Cycle Management Center, Wright-Patterson Air Force Base, Ohio.

 Lockheed Martin Space Systems Co., Sunnyvale, Calif., is being awarded a $284,439,355 fixed-price incentive firm target contract for advanced procurement for the Space-Based Infrared Systems GEO 5-6 program.
 The contracting activity is the Space and Missile Systems Center, Los Angeles Air Force Base, Calif.